Home About Us Career Counselling Career Counselling Blog Contact Us FAQs Book a Free Call

 IELTS vs PTE — which is better for Australia?+

 Both are widely accepted.
 PTE Academic is generally considered faster to sit, quicker to receive results (typically 5 business days), and marking is fully automated — removing any subjective bias.
 IELTS has wider global recognition if you are also applying elsewhere.
-For Indian students focused purely on Australia, PTE Academic is often recommended.
+For Indian students focused purely on Australia, IELTS Academic or PTE Academic are often recommended.
 OET is required for certain health profession courses.
 TOEFL iBT and Cambridge C1 are also accepted by most universities.

 What if my English test score is below the requirement?+